-The Trust has arranged, through SAICORP, to insure all major risks of the Trust.
+The Trust has arranged, through SAFA Insurance to insure all of its major risks.
 The excess payable under this arrangement varies depending on each class of insurance held.

 Consultants

 The number of consultancies and the dollar amount paid/payable (included in supplies and services expense) to consultants that fell within the following bands: